Tencent/tdesign-common/docs/web/api/dropdown.en-US.md

 ---
 title: Dropdown
-description:It is used to carry too many operation sets and accept more operations through drop-down expansion.
+description: It is used to carry too many operation sets and accept more operations through drop-down expansion.
 isComponent: true
 usage: { title: "", description: "" }
 spline: navigation